zumasys/docs/site/rover/release-notes/web-1-0-12/README.md

 ## Features

+- **Customers**
+  - Upgraded the search function to display results to a data table
+  - Now tracking recently viewed customers in a new data table
 - **Tickets & Time**
   - Upgraded the main display to a data table
   - Added `Status` and `Date` columns